Photo by Stephen Ironside, Iron Lotus Creative

 Artist Statement

-My work remixes ancient Chinese characters and found instructional materials to explore how language shapes thought.
+My work remixes found instructional materials and ancient Chinese characters to explore how language shapes thought.
 I use textbook illustrations as embeddings or collages in handmade papers.
-In so doing, I reference the visual language of instruction to question our inherited values’ authority—often granted through the printed form.
+In so doing, I reference the visual language of instruction to question our inherited values’ authority.
+The appropriated images also introduce an element of humor and whimsy that draws the viewer in.

 My work also embodies my multi-dimensional immigrant perspective through layering and reversal.
 I create multi-laminated handmade papers, sometimes with animations projection-mapped on top.
 Handmade papers’ semi-translucency and animation’s light reveal hidden images as the viewer moves from the front to the back.
 Additionally, the perceived information reverses, echoing art historian Jennifer Roberts’ concept of reversal as critique.
 Ultimately, this multi-dimensionality provides many perspectives and allows the audience to choose.